eyes-on-disabilities/website/docs/en/01-introduction/02-what-you-can-expect.md

 However, we have gone to great lengths to make the software, hardware and our knowledge as accessible as possible.
 If you still have any questions or suggestions, [do not hesitate to contact us](/06-miscellaneous/contact).

-## Structure of the chapters
+## Structure of the Chapters

-If you are new to the subject of eye tracking and motor neuron diseases, we recommend that you read the chapters one after the other, as they build up your knowledge step by step.
+If you are new to the subject of eye-tracking and motor neuron diseases, we recommend that you read the chapters one after the other, as they build up your knowledge step by step.
 Nevertheless, we have made every effort to ensure that the chapters are also easy to read individually.

 In the chapter _“Basic knowledge"_, we explain what ALS and motor neuron diseases are, what eye and head tracking is and how it works, and how those affected can benefit from this technology.